afalbrecht/apperception/README.md

-# The source code for *"Making sense of sensory input"* and *"Making sense of raw input"*
+# The source code for the *Architectonic Apperception Engine*, which extends the original *Apperception Engine* by Richard Evans with memory.

 ## Installation instructions